 Ki Xocolatl – Perfect drinks (and hot chocolate!) on the side of Parque de Santa Lucia.
 Great al-fresco seating area.

-Best Foods To Try In Mérida
+Best Foods To Try in Mérida

 - Salbutes – This Mérida street food favorite consists of a fried tortilla topped with shredded turkey, pickled onions, and cabbage.
 Most easily found being sold by street food stalls.